Overview

 - October 2012, then Foreign Minister Bob Carr visited Mongolia to open the Australian Consulate-General in Ulaanbaatar and discuss the bilateral relationship and growing commercial and aid ties.

 Australia and Mongolia have also had a number of official inter-parliamentary engagement visits.
+In October 2024, the President of the Senate, Senator the Hon Sue Lines, led a parliamentary delegation to Mongolia and discussed the growing bilateral relationship and strengthening of parliamentary ties.
 In September 2012, a delegation of the House of Representatives Regional Australia Committee led by Tony Windsor MP visited Mongolia.
 In January 2011, Harry Jenkins MP, the then Speaker of the House of Representatives, led a delegation to the Asia Pacific Parliamentary Forum hosted by Mongolia.
 In 2010, a delegation of Australian Members of Parliament led by Annette Hurley MP visited Mongolia and ten Mongolian State Secretaries visited Australia.
 In 2009, two delegations from Mongolia led by Members of Parliament visited Australia, and a group of four Australian Members of Parliament from the Australia-Mongolia Parliamentary Group visited Mongolia.